 164. Freedom is Pure

-Firstly, wind helps to clear impurities from our bodies.
+Firstly, wind helps to remove impurities from our bodies.
 Blood keeps turning impure due to chemical processes and wind helps purify it through the lungs.
-Without this purification, life can't sustain even for a couple of minutes.
+Without this purification, life can’t be sustained even for a couple of minutes.
 Secondly, wind is the most flexible and mobile.
 This mobility helps to purify the environment through circulation.
-Thirdly, wind stands for freedom.
-Freedom from desires and sorrows which is the ultimate freedom (moksha) stands for purity.
+Thirdly, wind stands for freedom - freedom from desires and sorrows which is the moksha signifying purity.

-Finally, wind stands for non-attachment.
-It carries unpleasant odours without aversion and pleasant scents without any attachment.
-It drops both of them with ease in due course of time.
-This is nothing but anaasakti, beyond aasakti (attachment) and virakti (detachment).
-While kartaapan (our sense of doership) makes any karma a sin, impurity is getting attached to pleasant memories, things, people etc. and hating unpleasant ones.
+Finally, wind symbolises non-attachment.
+It carries unpleasant odours without aversion and pleasant fragrances without any attachment.
+It drops both with ease in due course of time.
+This is nothing but anaasakti, which is beyond aasakti (attachment) and virakti (detachment).
+On the contrary, kartaapan (our sense of doership) makes any karma a sin, whereas impurity is getting attached to pleasant memories, things, people etc. and hating unpleasant ones.

 These characteristics of wind help us understand another intricate concept of ‘prescribed action’ (niyat karma) which is performing the karma in hand (carrying smell) without attachment.

-Krishna says HE is Rama among warriors wielding weapons.
-LORD Rama is considered soft but stood for values and righteousness.
+Krishna says He is Rama among wielders of weapons.
+Lord Rama is considered soft but stood for values and righteousness.
 While the villain Ravana represents power without character, Rama is a combination of character and power.
-Krishna says that this combination is possible as in the case of Rama and he represents that.
-Power always requires anchoring in character and this is applicable even in today's scenario.
+Krishna says that this combination is possible as in the case of Rama and He represents that.
+Power always requires anchoring in character, and this is applicable even in today’s scenario.

 Krishna says he is Ganga among rivers.
-Certainly not for its size, but the river Ganga represents civilization for centuries where everyone is connected to it in one way or another.
+Certainly not for its size, but the river Ganga has represented civilization for centuries where everyone is connected to it in one way or another.

 Comments